-On July 20th, 2022, all developers on the Google Play store will be required to declare how they collect and handle user data for apps they publish on the platform.
-They will also be required to provide details about how they protect their data (specifically on their security practices, encryption, masking, etc.).
+All developers on the Google Play store are required to declare how they collect and handle user data for apps they publish on the platform.
+They‘re also required to provide details about how they protect their data (specifically on their security practices, encryption, masking, etc.).

-A new form in the Data Safety section of Google Play’s ‘App Content’ page will need to be filled out by developers that have an app published on Google Play; this includes apps that are on internal, closed, open, or production testing tracks.
+A new form in the Data Safety section of Google Play’s ‘App Content’ page needs to be filled out by developers that have an app published on Google Play; this includes apps that are on internal, closed, open, or production testing tracks.

 Interested in learning more?
 Sign up for our webinar, Google Play Data Safety: What it Means for Your Android App.